-Franz Wassermann, 96, remembers the Nazis, and warns of chilling parallels here
+Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era

 Here’s how the letter begins:

 “I was born in Munich, Germany, in 1920.
 I lived there during the rise of the Nazi Party and left for the U.S.A. in 1938.
-The elements of the Nazi regime were the suppression of dissent, the purging of the dissenters and undesirables, the persecution of communists, Jews and homosexuals and the ideal of the Ariansas the master race.
+The elements of the Nazi regime were the suppression of dissent, the purging of the dissenters and undesirables, the persecution of communists, Jews and homosexuals and the ideal of the Arians as the master race.
 These policies started immediately after Hitler came to power, at first out of sight but escalated gradually leading to the Second World War and the holocaust.
 Meanwhile most Germans were lulled into complacency by all sorts of wonderful projects and benefits.”

 Most Read Stories